Hot Frosty: Plot

 As Jack is fixing the roof, Kathy's neighbor drives into a snowbank, distracted at the sight of the shirtless man.
-Jack pushes her car out and she asks him to do some handywork in her house.
+He pushes her car out and she asks him to do some handywork in her house.
 She invites her friends over to watch.

-One of them asks Jack to aid her son, a short-staffed middle school principal, to prepare for a holiday dance, and he gives Jack a job as the school's maintenance staff.
+One of the women asks Jack to aid her son, a short-staffed middle school principal, to prepare for a holiday dance, and he gives Jack a job as the school's maintenance staff.
 They bring him to Kathy's diner, where he and Kathy are approached by the sheriff.
 She reminds Jack that he needs to be more discreet.
 However, she is touched by his repair works around her house.

 Jack helps decorate the school hall, and overhears a student invite another to the dance.
 Inspired, Jack invites Kathy to be his date.
 She accepts and takes him suit shopping.
 Jack gives Kathy a silver snowflake necklace.
 At the dance, Kathy sees Jack is overheating and takes him outside to cool down.
 They almost kiss, but Jack fears Kathy might be hurt when he melts away.

 On Christmas Eve, the town gathers at the diner.
 Kathy's speech is interrupted when the sheriff arrests Jack, to everyone's disapproval.
 The doctor explains that Jack is a snowman, and everyone agrees that Christmas is a time for such magic.
 Sheriff Nate demands a $2,000 bail for Jack's release.

 Kathy empties the diner's safe and everyone from the diner donates, but it still falls short.
-The sheriff's son offers to contribute the remaining amount.
-Nate relents and returns the bail money.
+The sheriff's son offers to contribute the remaining amount, so Nate relents and returns the bail money.
 Kathy takes Jack outside, but he no longer moves.
 Assuming he is dead, she kisses him, takes the red scarf and starts to leave.
 Jack comes back to life, shivering and functioning like a real human.
 They finally kiss.

 Continuing to live together, Kathy and Jack exchange presents.
 He gives her a home repair book and Kathy gets them plane tickets to Hawaii.
-They head off there together.
+After she fixes the heat, they head off there together.